Arduino-Projects/DigiTron/README.md

 * Teacher information is displayed on their computers when their device is connected to a Computer
 * Devices communicate using the nRF24L01 radio module
 * Software for computer written in Visual Studio, in Visual Basic

+# Challenges & Issues
+* Getting the Radio modules to talk to each other at considerable speeds
+* Communicating the Arduino with the Computer Software